 Is it OK to drive with squeaky brakes?

 The squealing noise is a warning sign that tells the driver to inspect the brakes.
-If you fail to inspect and resolve the issues, it’ll not only cause damage to other parts but will put you at risk of brake failure.
+If you fail to inspect and resolve the issues, it’ll not only cause damage to other parts but will also put you at risk of brake failure.

 Final Words